LiuYuancheng/MCQ-GPT-Bot/README.md

  ![](doc/img/logo.png)

-**Program Design Purpose**: Our objective is to develop a simple LLM-AI assistant program capable of efficiently processing batches of multi-choice cyber security questions sourced from various formats such as Markdown (md) , URL, HTML, Text (`txt`), Json and PDF.
+**Program Design Purpose**: Our objective is to develop a simple LLM-AI assistant program capable of efficiently automated processing batches of multi-choice cyber security questions sourced from various formats such as Markdown (md) , URL, HTML, Text (`txt`), Json and PDF.
 Leveraging Open-AI (ChatGPT), the program will provide answers to these questions, enabling researchers to assess the AI's accuracy in answering queries (such as the prompt engineering), its performance across diverse fields, and conduct comprehensive data analysis.
 The program workflow overview is shown below:

 ![](doc/img/overview.png)